 So the Question was never computed.
 All we have is the answer: 42.

-Which brings us to Sideband #13, the last (for now) of the numeric riffs.
+Which brings us to this Sideband, the last (for now) of the numeric riffs.
 At one point in the Douglas Adams books, there is a suggestion that The Question might be, “What do you get if you multiply six by nine?”

 But, of course, the answer to that question is 54, not 42.